August 29, 2016

 Only 40 percent of waste is collected in Lagos, which has a population of nearly 20 million.
 The rest of the waste and recyclables end up on the streets where they eventually clog sewers and cause flooding and spread disease.
 The narrow streets and underdeveloped roads in densely populated parts of the city make it difficult to use trucks to collect waste.
 On the other hand, the country’s recyclers have limited access to recyclables.

-Wecyclers’ solution is a fleet of three-wheeled bicycles with tall chutes.
+One of Wecyclers’ waste management solutions is a fleet of three-wheeled bicycles with tall chutes.
 They go around Lagos collecting recyclables and rewarding households that provide materials with points through an SMS-based system.
 The bicycles can easily pass through narrow streets, and families can redeem points for groceries, mobile services or other household items as incentives to participate.

 Last year, Bilikiss Adebiyi, a co-founder of Wecyclers, told me that it was difficult to get people to participate initially.
 But, once they saw improvement in their surroundings and children’s health, getting people to enroll for their service has become easier.